marigold-dev/tzsafe/README.md

 ligo compile contract your_contract.mligo --entry-point multisig
 ```

+Note that the `Execute_lambda` is also provided another solutions for executing other contracts.

-## Entrypoint of multisig
+## Entrypoints of multisig

-### default entrypoint
+### default
 This entrypoint can receive Tez from any source.
+- Emit event
+  - tag: `default`
+  - data: `(sender, address)`

-### create_proposal entrypoint
+### create_proposal
-Each signer can create proposal by this entrypoint.
-This entrypoint supports creating a batch of transactions.
-Once the proposal is executed, the transactions and atomic and will be executed.
+Each signer can create proposal through this entrypoint.
+The entrypoint supports creating a batch of transactions.
+The batch is atomic and execution by order.
+If modifing settings are proposed, the modified setting will NOT apply in this batch immediately.
+The setting will effect on a next batch/transaction.

+- proposal that signer can create
+  - `Transfer of { target:address; parameter:unit; amount:tez}`
+     - transfer amount only
+  - `Execute of { target:address; parameter:'a; amount:tez}`
+     - execute contract with type of parameter `'a`
+  - `Execute_lambda of (unit -> operation)`
+     - execute lambda, note that the cost of using `Transfer` and `Execute`is cheaper than `Execute_lambda`
+  - `Adjust_threshold of nat`
+     - adjust threshold. the threshold should be >0.
+Otherwises, errors will occur.
+  - `Add_signers of address set`
+     - add signers
+  - `Remove_signers of address set`
+     - remove signers

+- Emit event
+  - tag: `create_proposal`
+  - data: `(proposal id, created proposal)`

-### sign_proposal entrypoint
+### sign_proposal
-Signers can provide an approval by this entrypoint.
+Signers can provide an approval through this entrypoint.
+The signer who is statisfied the minimal requestment of approvals will also trigger the execution of proposal.
+After the proposal has been executed, signers can not provide their approvals.

+- Emit event
+  - tag: `sign_proposal`
+  - data: `(proposal id, signer)`

 # Deploy
 We provide several steps for quick deploying contracts in `app/` to ghostnet.